 A good rule of thumb: try to put away the equivalent of 5% of your monthly mortgage into your emergency fund until you have a sufficient safety net to protect you if you lose your job, need to take some time off of work or come face-to-face with an urgent home repair job.

 As a homeowner, routine maintenance and unexpected repairs can range from unplugging a clogged sink to changing an air filter in the furnace to replacing a malfunctioning water heater or even a leaky roof.

-While some repairs are a quick-fix, others can add up to a jaw-dropping out-of-pocket expense.
+While some repairs are a quick fix, others can add up to a jaw-dropping out-of-pocket expense.
 An emergency fund is essential to help you out of a bind without racking up a bucket load of debt.
 We suggest that you should budget 1% to 2% of your home’s value for regular maintenance and upkeep every year.

-Step 3: Consider Home Improvements
+Step 3: Consider Home Improvement

-While home improvements are often optional, it can really pay off to upgrade your home over time, particularly in terms of resale value.
+While home improvements are often optional, it can pay off to upgrade your home over time, particularly in terms of resale value.
 Renovating or remodeling can be an expensive undertaking, but if you budget for projects over time and carry them out when you find that you have a bit of a surplus to skim off the top of your emergency fund, you might turn a larger profit when you decide to sell your home.

-While it’s fairly usual for first-time homeowners to use all of the assets at their disposable to come up with a down payment, it’s important to start building your little nest egg back up as soon as possible to deal with any unexpected and/or budgeted costs and projects that might come up along the way.
+While it’s fairly usual for first-time homeowners to use all the assets at their disposable to come up with a down payment, it’s important to start building your little nest egg back up as soon as possible to deal with any unexpected and/or budgeted costs and projects that might come up along the way.